Presented by Ooooby, we delve into the tunes people can’t help but spin when getting down and dirty. Here are the 10 sexiest songs to make love to.

 It’s hard not to be horny when you listen to Redbone.
 Actor turned hip-hop messiah, Donald Glover aka Childish Gambino, is quite literally on top of the world right now.
 Chart smashing hits, widespread international acclaim and hundreds of thousands of stunned fans can attest to this.

 Arguably his funkiest number, Redbone ties together various musical narratives, from the Bootsy Collins bass line to the high pitch squeals and rap lyrics, it feels familiar yet oh so new.
-It’s not rap though for the entire song is sun in this sensual, falsetto.
-Not to mention, Donald Glover is one of the sexiest men on the planet.
+It’s not rap though, for the entire song is sung in this sensual falsetto.
+Not to mention, Donald Glover is one of the sexiest men on the planet, so it makes sense that he’d write one of the planet’s sexiest songs.

 Grateful Dead – Shakedown Street